asiifdev/business-leads-ai-automation/README.md

 A powerful Node.js tool for scraping business leads from Google Maps with AI-powered marketing automation capabilities.
 Generate personalized marketing templates efficiently with just one AI call per campaign.

+## ⚖️ Legal Notice

+**IMPORTANT**: This tool is for **educational and legitimate business purposes only**.
+Users are responsible for ensuring compliance with all applicable laws, including:

+- Local data protection laws (GDPR, CCPA, etc.)
+- Anti-spam regulations (CAN-SPAM, CASL, etc.)
+- Google Maps Platform Terms of Service
+- OpenAI Terms of Service

+**Please read our [Legal Disclaimer](DISCLAIMER.md) before using this tool.**

 ## 🚀 Features

 - **Google Maps Scraping**: Extract business information (name, address, phone, website, rating)